microsoft/azurelinux/toolkit/docs/building/building.md

 sudo make build-packages -j$(nproc) CONFIG_FILE=./imageconfigs/core-legacy.json QUICKREBUILD_PACKAGES=y
 ```

 Note that the image config file passed to the `CONFIG_FILE` option _only_ builds the packages included in the image config plus all packages needed to build/run those packages.
-In other words, rather than the entirety of the CBL-Mariner repo being built, only the packages needed by the image config and the dependencies for those packages will be built.
+In other words, rather than building the entirety of the CBL-Mariner repo, only the packages needed by the image config and the dependencies for those packages will be built.

 #### Targeted Package Building